sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

 Systems for *supervised* paradigm completion are commonly being evaluated using word-level accuracy (Cotterell et al., 2017, *inter alia*).
 However, this is not possible for our task because slots are not labeled with gold data paradigm slot descriptions.

 Thus, we will evaluate using a metric we specifically designed for this task: **best-match accuracy**, both macro-averaged (i.e., per-slot) and micro-averaged (i.e., per-form), with micro-average being the main metric.
-This metric first matches predicted paradigm slots with gold slots in the best possible way, and then evaluates correctness of each individual inflected form.
+This metric first matches predicted paradigm slots with gold slots in the best possible way, i.e., the way which leads to the highest overall accuracy, and then evaluates correctness of each individual inflected form.
 Evaluation scripts will be provided [here, *to come soon*].

+The task's metric penalizes systems (heavily) for predicting a wrong number of paradigm slots.
+This will, on average, result in worse performance of all systems for Track 1 as compared to Track 2.

+### Evaluation Example

+Imagine a language with two paradigm slots.
+The given verbal lemmas (e.g., in ExampleLanguage.V-dev) are AAA and BBB, and the task is to predict the entire paradigms of the verbs AAA and BBB.

+The gold paradigms (e.g., in ExampleLanguage.V-dev.gold), are:

+    AAA AAAs PLURAL
+    AAA AAAd PAST
+    BBB BBBs PLURAL
+    BBB BBBn PAST

+Our system predicts only one paradigm slot:

+    AAA AAAd 1
+    BBB BBBd 1

+Then, the shared task metric first computes the best match for that paradigm slot with the gold paradigm slots: the slot denoted as “PAST”, which yields 50% accuracy, resulting in a score of .25 when weighting by the number of examples as needed for the micro-average accuracy, as compared to “PLURAL”, which would result in a score of 0%.
+We then compute per-slot accuracies:

+    [50%, 0%]

+(The second entry is 0%, since the second slot hasn’t been discovered by the system.)

+Next, we compute the micro-average:

+    50% * 0.5 + 0% * 0.5 = 25%

+(Note that, in this example, micro- and macro-average are identical.)

+Thus, our system’s best-match accuracy would be 25%.

 ## Baseline